mrroman/memocks/README.md

 # memocks

 It's simple mocking library.
-You can create mock function that records all arguments and check if it was invoked.
+You can create a mock function that records all calls and check if it was invoked.

 ## Install